 Upper Division: Students who complete only the second phase will be awarded the distinct “Upper Division Honors” in recognition of their completion of 12 semester of hours of upper-division University Honors course work and the attainment of a minimum overall grade point average of 3.20.

 Lower Division: Students who complete only the first phase will be awarded the distinction of “Lower Division Honors” in recognition of their completion of 15 semester hours of University Honors course work and the attainment of a minimum overall grade point average of 3.00.

 The University Honors Program sends both an email and postmarked invitation to students.
 Family and friends are welcome to attend.
 There is no limit on seating.
-View the 2013 University Honors Day email invitation.
-If students are unable to attend this event, they may pick up their University Honors regalia in the University Honors Program’s office, Campus Life Building 110, from April 22 through May 10.
+If students are unable to attend the Honors Day event, they may pick up their University Honors regalia in the University Honors Program’s office, Campus Life Building 110, from April 22 through May 10.